 So, how exactly do you go about finding a gym for seniors?
-Luckily, this is much easier than it sounds!

 As an added bonus, the locator uses icons to help you determine if the gym is a good fit for your activity level.
 For example, if you’re just beginning to exercise, look for the red “Getting Started” icon next to the senior fitness center, or if you regularly engage in competitions or strenuous recreational activities, then you would look for the yellow “Athlete” icon.

 Senior-Friendly Gym Workout Programs

 Although the Age-Friendly Facilities and Services Locator is the easiest way to find a local gym for seniors, there are other senior fitness programs you can look into, such as:

 Silver Sneakers: Also developed by AARP, Silver Sneakers is one of the most well-known programs offering exercise for seniors on the market.
 With more than 13,000 gyms and 60 healthcare plans involved, this program provides access to an extensive network of gyms and fitness classes that are ideal for seniors, at no extra cost to you.

 EnhanceFitness: EnhanceFitness is a program that offers “state-of-the-art, community health promotion programs designed especially for older adults.”
 Through this program, more than 500 locations--including senior centers, YMCAs, churches, parks and recreation sites, and affordable housing and retirement communities--across the country offer hour-long exercise classes led by a certified instructor, who guides the group of participants through a series of aerobic, strength, balance and flexibility exercises.